 Buyer & Seller relationship.

-Protection offered to buyers by it.
+The protection offered to buyers by it.

-Matter Bill of Lading (MBL): This B/L is issued by shipping carriers to the freight forwarder or to the NVOCC or to the shipping agent.
+Matter Bill of Lading (MBL): This B/L is issued by shipping carriers to the freight forwarder or the NVOCC or to the shipping agent.
 It works as an agreement of carriers and receipt of delivery to the carrier.
 BL Numbers are shared between forwarders and shippers for tracking purposes, as it will help to determine the status of the consignment.

 House Bill of Lading (BL): this one is issued to the exporter of goods by the intermediaries.
 When this BL is issued to the exporter, the confirmation from the exporter’s side is supposed to come regarding the weight or dimension of the freight.